TamVik/Number-guessing-game/README.md

 Number guessing game with Vanilla JavaScript

-I practiced basics of JavaScript like conditionals and methods like Math.random and Math.floor
+I practiced the basics of JavaScript like conditionals and methods (Math.random and Math.floor)

 Math.random() -> gives a decimal number between 0 and 1 (but 1 is not inclusive)
 Math.random() *10 -> gives a decimal number between 0 and 10 (but 10 is not inclusive)